 Even if you don’t end up staying at the Hotel de Londres, pop in to the lobby bar of a glass of txakoli to enjoy the view of La Concha beach (Playa de La Concha).
 The views here are hard to beat!

-The Maria Cristina Hotel: A High End Choice for Travel to San Sebastián
+The Maria Cristina Hotel: A High End Choice for Accommodation in San Sebastián

 Another luxurious option for hotels in San Sebastian in the Hotel Maria Cristina.
 If you adore old school glamour and luxury, you can’t go wrong here.